Ziyoda1988/Simple-Automation-Instagaram-/README.md

  //Enter wrong credentials from username and password (minnie.mouse, minnie)

-//Verify that the error message "Sorry, your password was incorrect.
-Please double-check your password." is on the page
+//Verify that the error message "There was a problem logging you into Instagram.
+Please try again soon." is on the page